raseels-repos/golang-saas-starter-kit/cmd/web-app/README.md

 While the web-api service has
 significant functionality, this web-app service is still in development.
-Currently this web-app services only resizes an image and displays resvised versions of it on the index page.
+Currently this web-app services only resizes an image and displays resized versions of it on the index page.
 See section below on Future Functionality.

 If you would like to help, please email twins@geeksinthewoods.com.